AleksandrDenis/PP2-Quiz-Game/README.md

 </p>

 * JS
   * No errors.
-Warnings regarding use of "const" and "let" which is an ES6 feature,  were returned when passing through the the [JSHint](https://jshint.com/) Validator.
+One warnings regarding unnecessary semicolon, were returned when passing through the the [JSHint](https://jshint.com/) Validator.
+  Warning fixed by deleting semicolon.

     ![Jshint](assets/readme-images/jshint.png)